 The Intra-Asia market is highly fragmented with many active carriers, all with relatively small market shares.
 Local shipping companies have a significant presence within this trade, which is primarily serviced by relatively small vessels.
 However, larger vessels that operate in the intercontinental trade also serve this trade and call at ports within the region.
-For example, we have recently upscaled our vessels on one of our Intra-Asia services calling India subcontinent ports to 10,000 TEUs.
-We have operational agreements with several other shipping companies within this trade.
+We have operational agreements with many other shipping companies within this trade.